 Who: Professor Dr. Bert Smeets

-Where: Maastricht University, The Netherlands
+Where: Maastricht, The Netherlands

 Research: Professor Dr. Bert Smeets is currently leading research investigating the use of genetically corrected muscle stem cells to treat genetic and non-genetic muscle diseases.